kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 ### MY FIRST QUESTION:

-If the interviewer gives his full name, you should introduce yourself with your first name.
+If the interviewer gives his full name, you should introduce yourself with your full name.

 If the interviewer gives his first name, you should use your first name or nickname.